SalmanStarneo/GE1CA/README.md

 Sebastian Lague

 # What I am most proud of in the assignment
-- The *skybox* and the
+- The *skybox*.
-- The *water plane*
+- The *water plane*.
-Spent hours debugging the Render Pipeline and fixing the graphic settings for unity, so that the sheders works properly.
+- Spent hours debugging the Render Pipeline and fixing the graphic settings for unity, so that the sheders works properly.

 - Fixing the planet display and metrial, as after getting the universal pipeline working for the other objects it took a while for to have it retain its matrial.

-- Making complex low poly model in blender and transfering it to unity and setting colours to the gameObject models
+- Making complex low poly model in blender.
+- transfering blender model to unity and setting colours to the gameObject models.

 # Proposal submitted earlier can go here:
+My Idea for the Game Engine 1 CA is to create a scene where a vehicle that will be going through an endless(Looping) tunnle with colourful objects floating around,
+as it will be similar to the scenes from digimon our war game movie when they go through internet connection tunnels and space oddesy movie hyper speed scene, where it will change colour, move and float around with the beat of the music.

 ## This is how to markdown text: